rafalgi/Kaggle_Competitions/Binary Prediction with a Rainfall Dataset/readme.md

 - AUC (Area Under the Curve) measures how well a model differentiates between positive and negative classes.
 - A higher AUC indicates a better model.

-## Conclusion
-Summarize the findings and performance of the models used in the project.

 ## Requirements
 - Python 3.x
 - Jupyter Notebook